Exeter's Richie Baxter set for 'biggest' Leinster game

 Exeter Chiefs veteran number eight Richie Baxter says their inaugural Heineken Cup match at champions Leinster is the biggest game in the history of the club.

-Baxter, 34, has played 410 games for the club since making his debut in the old Allied Dunbar Premiership Two in 1997 against Fylde as a 19-year-old.
+Baxter, 34, has since making his debut in the old Allied Dunbar Premiership Two in 1997 against Fylde as a 19-year-old.

 "This is the biggest team we've ever played," Baxter told BBC South West.

 "They're out there as the best team in Europe at the moment."

 Baxter's career has risen and fallen along with the fortunes of the Chiefs.